 - A British or qualifying Commonwealth citizen who has leave to enter and remain in the UK or does not require such leave.
 The definition of a commonwealth citizen includes citizens of British crown dependencies and British overseas territories.

-- A citizen of the Republic of Ireland or other European Union (EU) member state can vote in UK local elections, elections to the Scottish parliament and Welsh and Northern Ireland assemblies (If they live in those areas) and some referendums but are not able to vote in UK parliamentary general elections.
-They can also vote in European elections by completing a separate application.
+- A citizen of European Union (EU) member states can vote in UK local elections, elections to the Scottish parliament and Welsh and Northern Ireland assemblies (If they live in those areas) and some referendums, but are not able to vote in UK parliamentary general elections.
+Citizens of the Republic of Ireland, Cyprus and Malta are eligible to be registered to vote in respect of all elections in the UK.

 Register to vote